E-Cigarettes | Vaping

 National Institutes of Health Resources (NIH)

-Provides an overview of how e-cigarettes work, use in teens, the effect on the brain, government regulation, 2016 FDA tobacco rule and information from the US Surgeon General (NIH, 3/18/18)
+Provides an overview of how e-cigarettes work, use in teens, the effect on the brain, government regulation, 2016 FDA tobacco rule, and information from the US Surgeon General.
+(NIH, 3/18/18)

 Funded by the NYS Department of Health, Bureau of Tobacco Control, Reality Check empowers youth to take action to decrease tobacco use, protect youth from exposure to tobacco marketing and imagery and eliminate exposure to secondhand smoke.